 Date & time

-The NUI Certificate in Youth Arts will run from October 18th 2025 to June 6th 2026 and involves over 100 hours of learning, including:
+The Certificate in Youth Arts typically runs from October to May and involves over 100 hours of learning, including:

 Cost